Take A Stand! 3 Quick Tips to Reduce the Negative Effects of Sitting

 Follow this 50/10 Rule: For every 50 minutes you sit, stand for 10 minutes.
 Find a reason to get up - walk to the mailbox, refill your water bottle, take a walk as you make a phone call, do a few stretches or even a quick burst of exercise.
 As an added bonus, you’re giving your eyes (and your brain!) a break from your computer screen.

-Create a “stackable habit” (I’ll do a whole post on this later). -- it’s simply adding a new behavior on top of a current habit.
+Create a “stackable habit”, which is simply adding a new behavior on top of a current habit.

-• Every time you go to the bathroom, do 10 air squats over the toilet or tub … hence the goofy term “toilet training”.
+- Here's an example, every time you go to the bathroom, do 10 air squats over the toilet or tub.
 This will help to activate and wake up those sleepy glutes!
 Just make sure to have proper form, as always!

 Standing is the new avocado toast (I just made that up)!